aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 -->
 Each year a large group of Debian Developers and friends come together in different parts of the world to celebrate and collaborate on the future of Debian in a Debian Conference aka Debconf.
-Traditionally, we all also come together during this conferences to create a shared memory about it in the form of a group photo.
+Traditionally, we all also come together during these conferences to create a shared memory about it in the form of a group photo.
 Since 2006 (which is now 20 years ago ...)
 I ended up taking most of these [group photos](https://wiki.debian.org/DebConf/GroupPhotoAll).
 However, this year *I will be unable to make it* to [Debconf26 in Santa Fe](https://debconf26.debconf.org/) and so it is a great time to document and